-In connection with Ms. Tosca's appointment as Executive Vice President of Finance, we entered into an Offer Letter with Ms. Tosca on August 18, 2022 and effective as of September 13, 2022.
-Pursuant to the offer letter, Ms. Tosca receives an annual base salary of \$300,000 and she is entitled to receive a performance bonus with a target of up to 25% of her annual base salary for the applicable fiscal year.
-Additionally, the Company granted Ms. Tosca an option to purchase up to 7,500 shares of the Company's common stock.
-The option will vest with respect to one-third of the underlying shares on the one-year anniversary of the grant date, and thereafter will vest in equal monthly installments over a two-year period.
+In connection with Ms. Tosca's prior appointment as Executive Vice President of Finance, we entered into an Offer Letter with Ms. Tosca on August 18, 2022 and effective as of September 13, 2022.
+Pursuant to the Offer Letter, Ms. Tosca received an annual base salary of \$300,000 and she was entitled to receive a performance bonus with a target of up to 25% of her annual base salary for the applicable fiscal year.
+Additionally, we granted Ms. Tosca an option to purchase up to 833 shares of our common stock.
+The option vested with respect to one-third of the underlying shares on the one-year anniversary of the grant date, and thereafter vested in equal monthly installments over a two-year period.
 Effective January 1, 2023, Ms. Tosca's annual base salary was increased to \$304,479.
+Effective January 1, 2024, Ms. Tosca's annual base salary was increased to \$304,479.